swcarpentry/python-novice-inflammation/pages/04-cond.md

 FIXME: grid-06.txt

-That's a bit better&mdash;but now the contrast between the colors isn't great enough.
+That's a bit better --- but now the contrast between the colors isn't great enough.
 And there still aren't very many fuchsia cells: we may want to widen the band around the mean that gets that color.